Affiliate Disclosure

 Cons: Can stain paint if careless — mask edges; less "natural" than Solution Finish.

 The rescue for the worst cases.
-When trim is so faded a dressing just skims over the grey, this actually dyes the plastic black again.
+When trim is so faded a dressing just skims over the gray, this actually dyes the plastic black again.
 For severely oxidized bumpers and cowls, it's the fix that works.

 How to Choose the Right Trim Restorer